 When you’ve made the decision to have joint replacement surgery, use these resources to supplement discussions with your surgeon.

-The following videos will show you what to expect during joint replacement surgery in a condensed timeframe.
-WARNING: These are videos of actual surgeries shot in operating rooms.
+The following videos will show you what to expect during joint replacement surgery in a condensed timeframe and also the exercises you can do at home before and after your surgery.
+WARNING: Some of these videos are of actual surgeries in operating rooms.
 If you are uncomfortable with the sight of blood, tissue and bone, we recommend you read the articles in our Hip and Knee Care Library instead.

 Living with a New Joint